gperrin01/ga_proj4_what3games/client/notes.md

 What is stopping anyone from doing curl? put requests from terminal to users/their_own_auth_token and add lots of points??

+HEROKU
+error with my ajax request as http and not S dunno what url to use for error with links to icons as their are http and not S

 *******
 Struggles and Learning points